ftrias/TeensyGProf/README.md

 The files below must be patched.
 They are located in the Teensyduino install directory, which is a part of Arduino.
 On the Mac, they are in `/Applications/Arduino.app/Contents/Java/hardware/teensy`.

+The patches should not affect any other functionality.
+Arduino should work the same as before.

 The modifications to boards.txt add a new menu option Tools/Optimize/Profile.
 This option will add profiling to most of the code and turn off optimizations that might confuse the profiler.